-The differences between the New Testament and the Old Testament
+New Testament and Old Testament Differences

-The New Testament is the latest and greatest book which mainly tells the story of Jesus Christ and his disciples, with an added bonus of how loyal followers of Jesus can be saved at the end of time.
+The New Testament is the latest and greatest book, which focuses on telling the story of Jesus Christ and his disciples via the gospels of Matthew, Mark, Luke, and John.

 The Old Testament goes back even further before the time of Jesus when they were still doing sacrifices and other bizarre things.

-Christians don’t worry too much about the Old Testament anymore because the aim of the New Testament was to override all of the other previous instructions set by God in the Old Testament.
+Christians don’t worry too much about the Old Testament anymore because the New Testament did an excellent job of overriding all of the other previous instructions set by God in the Old Testament.

-For example in the Old Testament it was an eye for an eye if someone had wronged you.
+For example, in the Old Testament, it was an eye for an eye if someone had wronged you.

-The Greek Myths in the Bible
+Greek Myths in the Bible

 Greek myths are the true source behind many of the tales that Christians believe.